writemorecode/thesis/chapters/theory.typ

 }
 )

+For the worst case, we must check each of the $m$ bins for each of the $n$ items.
+This gives the algorithm the time complexity $Omicron (m n)$.

 === (WF) Worst fit
 A variation of best-fit, where we instead select the bin with the largest remaining capacity @garey_graham_ullman_1972.